n17r4m/mpyx/README.md

 Introducing mpyx
 ----------------

-The easiest way to start taking advantage of mpyx is to parallelise a sequence of functions.
+The easiest way to start taking advantage of mpyx is to parallelize a sequence of functions.
 Suppose you have a simple image processing pipeline that looks something like: